 Uber recently celebrated its sixth anniversary and is steadily gaining more recognition around the country.
 Roughly 15 percent of Americans have used ridesharing services such as Uber or Lyft, according to Pew Research Center.
-And while Uber has actually decreased traffic fatalities by approximately 17 percent each year (according to statistics from the National Highway Traffic Safety Administration), accidents still do happen and when they do, recovering injury compensation can be quite tricky.
+And while Uber has actually decreased traffic fatalities by approximately 17 percent each year (according to statistics from the National Highway Traffic Safety Administration), accidents still do happen, and when they do, recovering injury compensation can be quite tricky.

 Let us explain.
 Uber insurance covers your damages in an accident, but only while the app is on.
-Uber’s coverage depends what period the driver was in:
+Uber’s coverage depends on what period the driver was in:

-- Period 1: The driver is on the app, but has not accepted a fare
+- Period 1: The driver is on the app but has not accepted a fare

-- Period 2: The driver has matched with a rider and is driving to pick up said rider
+- Period 2: The driver has matched with a rider and is driving to pick up the said rider

 - Period 3: The driver has a rider in the car